 ❌ Beware: some old expired codes are scattered in the web.
 Make sure you use an active Estateguru referral code.

 📌 Investing in real estate with little money

 It is possible to invest in real estate with little money using crowdfunding platforms like EstateGuru.

+Minimum investment per project is just 50€ and the duration of the loans is, on average, rather short (12 months).
+So, yes, it is possible to become a real estate investor starting with as little as 50€.
 The advantage compared to a real-life deal is that not only the minimum capital invested can be limited, but also that I will start to cash in interest from the beginning.

 EstateGuru alternatives and competitors

-The 4 most popular alternatives to EstateGuru (12%) are:
+The 5 most popular alternatives to EstateGuru (12%) are:

 CrowdEstate Vs EstateGuru

 CrowdEstate is small but fast-growing in 3 countries and offers very high yields.
 It may be a more aggressive alternative / complementary choice to EG.

 It is important to note that aside from the secured loans, Crowdestate’s range of loan types is higher and they also offer unsecured loans and loans that are secured with other securities, other than real estate.